 • Selecting Snow Blowers: Factors to Consider

-When considering the number of stages, bear in mind that multiple stages are typically better for gravel driveways.
+Remember that multiple stages are typically better for gravel driveways when considering the number of stages.
 The size and weight should also align with your strength and storage capabilities.

-Meanwhile, three-stage snow blowers come equipped with an accelerator to expedite the snow-clearing process.
-They also boast a more potent engine, adding to their efficacy and speed.
+Meanwhile, three-stage snow blowers have an accelerator to expedite the snow-clearing process.
+They also boast a more potent engine, increasing their efficacy and speed.
 Three-stage models are highly efficient, especially in areas with heavy snowfall.

 Exercise caution while using snowblowers on gravel driveways.
-It’s important to keep an eye out for people, pets, and any objects that may be hidden underneath the snow.
+It’s essential to keep an eye out for people, pets, and any objects that may be hidden underneath the snow.

 • Using Snowblowers on Gravel Driveways